I'm a fly-by-night exotic dancer with more than four years of experience.

 How to Become an Exotic Dancer

-I've been an in-club exotic dancer for about 4 years now, and hopefully this article can shed some light on a misunderstood industry so that you may first decide whether stripping is right for you, and then perhaps what steps you should take to get going and make the job work in your favor.
+I've been an in-club exotic dancer for about four years now, and hopefully, this article can shed some light on a misunderstood industry so that you may first decide whether stripping is right for you and then perhaps what steps you should take to get going and make the job work in your favor.

 Is Dancing Right for You?

 Consider the following before you decide to work as an exotic dancer:

 - Are you prepared for a heavy stigma that may affect your personal relationships?
 Are you willing to cope with that stigma, or alternatively, do you feel comfortable lying to friends and family about your job?

 - Are you a self-starter?
 Can you stay on task?
 Many clubs do not schedule girls and do not pay a base wage, so your income is completely in your hands.

 - Do you have any issues with drug or alcohol addiction?
 The club environment is not friendly to those trying to stay sober, and getting messed up on the job can cause all sorts of problems that can affect both your money and your personal well-being.